defano/digital-design/docs/synthesis-instructions.md

 NET CLK            LOC="P94"  | IOSTANDARD=LVTTL | PERIOD=31.25ns;
 ```

-**Use care when authoring this file.** It's important that pins on the FPGA are connected correctly.
+**Use care when authoring this file:** It's important that pins on the FPGA are connected correctly.
 Incorrect connections may produce short-circuits or other faults that could damage the FPGA or circuit board.

 ## Synthesizing with ISE Design Suite

 These instructions describe how to implement a design using Xilinx' ISE Design Suite GUI application.

-Note that these instructions assume that you've sourced the Xilinx `settings32.sh` environment setup script (as described in the [setup instructions](install-instructions.md)).
+Note that these instructions assume that you've already sourced the Xilinx `settings32.sh` environment setup script (as described in the [setup instructions](install-instructions.md)).

 #### Step 1: Start ISE Design Suite